robinmoon2/AI_Application_HY/README.md

 To help us with every features presents in the dataset.
 With this feature we can see the correlation between each features and the target variable.
 ![correlation matrix all](images/correlation_all.png)

 ---

-## 🔬 Methodology
-### Data Preprocessing

-Before beginning the statistic analysis we need to make sure that the data is clean and ready to be used.

-So for this we erased the lines that had missing values.
-There were some games that were repeating themselves , so we erased them too to let only 1 left in the dataset.

-### Existing Models

-Chess is very famous in the AI community, and many models have been developed to predict the best move in a given position such as **AlphaZero** and **Stockfish**.
-To help us develop our own, we will use these models. (see more : [Chess Engine](Chess_Project/Chess%20Engine))

-#### AlphaZero

-AlphaZero is a computer program developed by Google DeepMind in 2017.
-It uses the same reinforcement learning techniques as AlphaGo Zero, but it is also trained on chess.
-AlphaZero is a general-purpose algorithm that can learn to play other games as well.
-It uses a deep neural network to evaluate positions and select moves.

-#### Stockfish

-Stockfish is a free and open-source chess engine developed by Tord Romstad, Marco Costalba, and Joona Kiiski.
-It is one of the strongest chess engines in the world.
-Stockfish uses alpha-beta pruning and other techniques to evaluate positions and select moves.
-The evaluation function is based on material balance, piece mobility, pawn structure, king safety, and other factors and is entirely handcrafted.

-#### Which one is better ?

-TBW

-## 📈 Data Analysis
-TBW

----